It’s starting to get nice out and you are ready to take the bike out for a spin, but you aren’t sure if it is good to go. Sound familiar?

 To lube the chain drip the lube on the inside of the chain while pedaling backwards.
 Make sure you get the entire chain.
 Let it sit for a few minutes and then take a rag to the chain and wipe off any excess while pedaling backwards again

 3. Keep Tires inflated to the correct PSI

-It is also important to always have your tired inflated to the proper pressure.
+It is also important to always have your tires inflated to the proper pressure.
 This makes for a much safer, comfortable, and enjoyable ride.
 If your tire is under inflated, you will have increased rolling resistance, be more prone to flats and the tire can come off the rim.
-On the other hand if it’s over inflated, you will experience excessive road vibration.
+On the other hand, if it’s over inflated, you will experience excessive road vibration.

 Different tires have different inflation pressures.
 You can find yours listed on the tire’s sidewall.

 You will also want to check your brakes regularly.
 Ideally, both the front and rear brakes will feel firm to the touch and have even tension between them.
 Also, make sure that the brake pads are touching the rim and not the tire.

 Your brake pads will need to be replaced from time to time, so keep an eye on them for excessive wear.

 There you have it!
 It sounds like a lot, but it’s really necessary for you to have a safe and enjoyable ride each and every time you get on the bike and remember if there’s anything you can’t handle throughout the season, you can always visit your local bike dealer.
 They will make sure to fix your bike and have you going again in no time!